 The metadata file/directory is not excluded by a rule in a

-Therefore you can use either of these rules to include/exclude metadata from a comparison or deployment by Gearset.
+Therefore, you can use either of these rules to include/exclude metadata from a comparison or deployment by Gearset.

-Support for metadata with multiple SFDX paths
+Support for repositories with multiple SFDX package directory paths

 Gearset supports multiple paths in the